12 favourite things to do in Rabat

 • Wander around the clean, hassle-free, well-organised Medina, including Rue des Consuls.
 Shoppers can grab bargains on antique furniture, rugs, cushion covers, brassware and books.

-• Explore Agdal’s and Hay Riad’s modern shopping malls, business districts and nightlife.
+• Explore Agdal’s and Hay Riad’s modern shopping malls, salons, business districts and nightlife.

 Pontoon for river boat crossing to Salé